awsdocs/amazon-chime-sdk-developer-guide/doc_source/mtgs-sdk-mtgs.md

 1. Complete the following steps from your server application:

    1. Use the [CreateMeeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateMeeting.html) API action in the *Amazon Chime API Reference* to create a meeting\.
 Optionally, specify an AWS Region using the `MediaRegion` parameter\.
-For more information about choosing a media Region, see [Amazon Chime SDK media Regions](chime-sdk-meetings-regions.md)\.
+For more information about choosing a media Region, see [Using Amazon Chime SDK media Regions](chime-sdk-meetings-regions.md)\.

    1. Add attendees to the meeting using the [CreateAttendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateAttendee.html) API action or the [BatchCreateAttendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_BatchCreateAttendee.html) API action\.
 Securely transfer the meeting and attendee from your server application to the client authorized as the respective attendee\.
 For more information about meetings and attendees, see [Meeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_Meeting.html) and [Attendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_Attendee.html) in the *Amazon Chime API Reference*\.